hofbi/dev-tools/README.md

 ### `print-pre-commit-metrics`

 Count the number of excludes in `.pre-commit-config.yaml` and print them in json format.
+Use `--output-file` to also write the metrics to a file in json format.
+Paths are relative to the root of the repository.

 On large projects this can help to collect metrics over time for how many files are excluded from pre-commit.